 Practical creative communication skills workshops with Leeds 2023

 The network will work with Leeds2023 to develop, deliver, and promote a series of practical skills workshops aimed at supporting engagement with upcoming programming.
 The series will focus on developing the basic skills needed to create and submit content for a collaborative digital storytelling strand of the festival, with workshops taking place on audio recording, image editing, and video game design.
 The workshops will be free of charge and open to all with the target audience being Leeds2023 artists, local creative professionals, and partners supporting the arts engagement of communities.
 Partnering with 100% Digital Leeds will support cross-sector engagement and professional diversity of participants, supporting broader audience participation of Leeds2023 programming.
-We hope to expand the initial commitment of 7 workshops delivered by Leeds 2023 by offering Arts and Culture Digital Inclusion Network members the opportunity to add their own workshops to the series, allowing them to showcase their organisational offer as well as opening up more learning and development opportunities for the sector and other partners.
+We hope to expand the initial commitment of seven workshops delivered by Leeds 2023 by offering Arts and Culture Digital Inclusion Network members the opportunity to add their own workshops to the series, allowing them to showcase their organisational offer as well as opening up more learning and development opportunities for the sector and other partners.

-Creative digital storytelling workshops with LEEDS 2023
+Creative skills workshops with LEEDS2023 February 2023

 National Day of Arts in Care Homes creative digital showcase